Quantum Deformed Neural Networks: Conclusions

 \section{Conclusions}

-In this work we made the following main contributions: 1) we introduced quantum deformed neural networks and identified potential speedups by running these models on a quantum computer; 2) we devised classically efficient algorithms to train the networks for low entanglement designs of the quantum circuits; 3) we simulated the quantum neural networks on real world data sizes for the first time in the literature and showed modest gains in accuracy due to the quantum deformations.
-Running these models on a quantum computer will allow one to explore efficiently more general deformations, even those that cannot be approximated by the central limit theorem when the Hamiltonians will be sums of non-commuting operators.
+In this work we made the following main contributions: 1) we introduced quantum deformed neural networks and identified potential speedups by running these models on a quantum computer; 2) we devised classically efficient algorithms to train the networks for low entanglement designs of the quantum circuits; 3) for the first time in the literature, we simulated the quantum neural networks on real world data sizes obtaining good accuracy, and showed modest gains due to the quantum deformations.
+Running these models on a quantum computer will allow one to explore efficiently more general deformations, in particular those that cannot be approximated by the central limit theorem when the Hamiltonians will be sums of non-commuting operators.
 Another interesting future direction is to incorporate batch normalization and pooling layers in quantum neural networks.

+An outstanding question in quantum machine learning is to find quantum advantages for classical machine learning tasks.
+The class of known problems for which a quantum learner can have a provably exponential advantage over a classical learner is small at the moment \cite{2020arXiv201002174L}, and some problems that are classically hard to compute can be predicted easily with classical machine learning \cite{huang2020power}.
+The approach presented here is the next step in a series of papers that tries to benchmark quantum neural networks empirically, e.g.~\cite{farhi_neven, huggins, Grant_2019, grant2018hierarchical, bausch2020recurrent}.
+We are the first to show that towards the limit of entangling circuits the quantum inspired architecture does improve relative to the classical one for real world data sizes.